brucland/RP2040/PIO/input_capture/README.md

 * The *pull* opcode grabs a 32-bit value from the CPU output FIFO and loads it into the *osr* register.
 * The *mov* command does what you would expect, but can optionally logically invert or bit-reverse on move.
 * The *set* opcode loads immediate data.
 In my program it sets i/o pin values directly.
 * The *in* opcode always operates on the isr register.
-It shifts out the number of bits you specify iteratively into isr register.
-The code is setup to autopush the isr into the CPU input FIFO to save one instruction.
+It shifts in the number of bits you specify iteratively into isr register.
+The C code sets the PIO configuration to autopush the isr into the CPU input FIFO to save one instruction.

 As configured, the PIO state machine counts at 125 MHz, with an overhead of two cycles per timing event (easy to compensate for).
 If the input is a 10 MHz square wave, there will be 12 or 13 counts recorded in each FIFO entry (barely